Ricardo Otxoa: Career

 He rode in the 2000 Giro d'Italia, finishing 42nd overall.

 Death

-On 15 February 2001, Otxoa and his twin brother Javier were hit by a driver of car during a training ride near Málaga.
+On 15 February 2001, Otxoa and his twin brother Javier were hit by a driver of a car during a training ride near Málaga.
 Ricardo was killed, while his brother survived, facing severe injuries and a coma.

 The Circuito de Getxo has also been held as the Memorial Ricardo Otxoa in memory of Otxoa.